SongZhao/JS-notes/JS syntax.md

 label:
 	statement
 ```
-One of the usages of label is use with 'break' or 'continue' to break all the loops start from the label or jump to next iteration of the loop start from the label.
+One of the usages of label is to use with 'break' or 'continue' to break all the loops start from the label or jump to next iteration of the loop start from the label.

 JS is not restricted on variable type, variable(var) can be assigned with any value without type cast
 JS does have primitive type(Boolean, Number, String, undefined, null).